 Net income of both parties

 Child care expenses necessary for employment

 Child support can be one of the easiest or the most complicated issues in your case.
-If both parties are strict W-2 employees with no significant overtime or bonuses and the timesharing schedule is set, child support is a simple calculation.
-However, while the calculation is simple it can be complicated when determining the information for the calculations is not so straight forward.
+If both parties are strict W-2 employees with no significant overtime or bonuses, and both parties set a timesharing schedule, child support is a simple calculation.
+However, while the calculation is simple it can be complicated when determining the information for the calculations.
+This can be not so straight forward.

-One of the most disputed issues when calculating child support is the income of the parties and can be complicated by the following factors:
+One of the most disputed issues when calculating child support is the income of the parties.
+It can be complicated by the following factors:

 One of the parties is underemployed

-One of the parties receives is compensated with stock options or other forms of deferred compensation
+A single party receives compensation with stock options or other forms of deferred compensation